Trends in the CEP industry: The impact of e-commerce and digitalisation

 Digitalisation of their processes will be the way ahead for CEP companies to operate with efficiency and accuracy in an increasingly complicated industry.

-How will the CEP sector use digitalisation?
+How will the CEP sector use The digitalisation Trend?

 Digitalisation is an umbrella term for a number of different working tools and structured methodology.
 In the CEP industry, it involves the capture of data, analysis of data and uses the insights provided by the data to improve parcel processing and operations of sortation systems.